What does your job involve?

 Where did you go to University/College?

 I went to University of New Brunswick (Saint John Campus one year and Fredericton for three).
 Though, I decided to make it unconventional by stopping after three years in order to go to Briercrest Bible College in Caronport, Saskatchewan for two years.
 Then back to UNB to finish my fourth year studies.
 In total, six years and two degrees, Bachelor of Kinesiology (Sports Science) and Bachelor of Arts in Sports Ministry.
-Most recently I received a Masters of Arts in Christian Leadership from Liberty University after four years of online courses.
+In 2012, I completed a Masters of Arts in Christian Leadership from Liberty University after four years of online courses.

 When and whom did you marry?

 I married Cynthia MacDonald on August 5, 2000 in Nassau Bahamas in a beautiful gazebo on the beach with immediate family, white sand and palms trees.
 Our move to Moncton was immediately following our honeymoon.

 Three daughters (Brooke, Julia, Clara).
 Even our dog is a female!

 Hockey Ministries International had a big influence on me.
 Observing hockey players who were solid Christian men made a real impact.
 One of the staff members challenged me to be open to Bible College and while attending I believe God clearly imprinted on my heart that I was to impact teenagers by reflecting Jesus Christ to them and investing in many people’s lives.
 Being a pastor was a great way to be obedient to God’s call on my life.

 Have you ever done any long- or short-term mission trips?

 One of the most significant ways God has shaped me and allowed me to invest in others, multiplying Kingdom effectiveness has been through mission trips: